New York State Route 107: Hicksville to Glen Cove

 NY 107 leaves East Birchwood on Cedar Swamp Road, passing south of Jericho Middle School as it winds northwest as a four-lane residential boulevard.
 Now in the Brookville section, the route condenses to a two-lane residential street, passing south of the Tam O Shatner Country Club as it winds west.
 Passing north of a residential complex, NY 107 bends northwestward once again, crossing through several mansions and intersecting with Wheatley Road.
 At Wheatley Road, NY 107 enters the village of Upper Brookville, passing south of Long Island University's CW Post as it becomes four-lanes and enters an at-grade intersection with NY 25A (Northern Boulevard).
 After NY 25A, NY 107 enters Old Brookville village, remaining a two-lane residential road.
 The route makes a short bend to the northwest at Hoaglands Lane, winding north Old Brookville into an interchange with the Glen Cove Arterial Highway (NY 900B).

-At that junction, NY 107 becomes part of the Glen Cove Arterial Highway, passing southwest of Cedar Brook Country Club as Glen Cove Road.
-The route is a four lane arterial, winding through the Glen Head section of Oyster Bay.
+At that junction, NY 107 becomes part of Glen Cove Road, passing southwest of Cedar Brook Country Club.
+The route runs north as a four-lane boulevard, winding through the Glen Head section of Oyster Bay.
 A short distance later, NY 107 intersects with another portion of Cedar Swamp Road, which forks to the northeast.
-After this junction, NY 107 becomes a four-lane freeway through Glen Head, with the median being replaced by a concrete barrier.
+After this junction, NY 107 becomes a four-lane expressway known as Pratt Boulevard through Glen Head, with the median being replaced by a concrete barrier.
 Along this stretch, NY 107 crosses under the Long Island Rail Road's Oyster Bay Branch, just west of the Glen Street station.
 Now in the city of Glen Cove, NY 107 passes the water tower and bends northwest.
-At the city line, NY 107 becomes known as Pratt Boulevard.

-Through Glen Cove, NY 107 remains a four-lane arterial, intersecting with another section of Pratt Boulevard.
-A short distance later, passing several businesses to the south, intersecting with Pulaski Street.
-This intersection serves as the northern terminus of NY 107, while Pratt Boulevard continues west as CR 243.
-CR 243 connects NY 107 to Brewster Street and Glen Cove Avenue, where Pratt Boulevard ends.
+Through Glen Cove, NY 107 remains a four-lane expressway.
+A short distance later, NY 107 passes several businesses to the south, intersecting with Pulaski Street.
+This intersection serves as the northern terminus of NY 107, while Pratt Boulevard continues west, connecting NY 107 to Brewster Street and Glen Cove Avenue.